Native Advertising – Everything You Need To Know

 Benefits of native advertising

-• Perception – Native ads often have higher levels of engagement from target audience.
-This is because native ads don’t feel like display advertisements, people are more inclined to view them and consume their content.
+• Perception – Native ads often have higher levels of engagement from the target audience.
+This is because native ads don’t feel like display advertisements; people are more inclined to view them and consume their content.

-• Brand Awareness – Native ads contribute to improved brand awareness due to being viewed often, which helps prevent ad fatigue It’s really common to see native ads alongside news content, which obviously gets a lot of views – just make sure you understand whether a view means somebody actually SAW the ad or whether it just loaded somewhere on the page (and was potentially out of sight).
+• Brand Awareness – Native ads contribute to improved brand awareness due to being viewed often (frequency baby – oh yeah), which helps prevent ad fatigue It’s really common to see native ads alongside news content, which obviously gets a lot of views – make sure you understand whether a view means somebody actually SAW the ad or whether it just loaded somewhere on the page (and was potentially out of sight).

 • Less Competition – While it’s true that Google and Facebook have the largest audiences, this means lower competition.
 Still, as the aggregation of the entire internet is much broader, it also provides an immense opportunity to scale.

-• Higher CTR – Ad’s contextual relevance means that native advertising can produce a high Click-Through Rate (CTR) and if the landing page experience is good then you could also see a boost in conversions.
+• Higher CTR – Ad’s contextual relevance means that native advertising can produce a high Click-Through Rate (CTR) and if the landing page experience is good, you could also see a boost in conversions.

 • Reach – Native ads reach users across the most trafficked sites.
 You can reach audiences across sites like Yahoo, Business Insider, MSN, CNN, Fox News, Huffington Post, etc. With native networks, you can reach audiences across various placements and grow your business.